aneff-official/interest-calculator-api-tech-test/README.md

 Use this section to concisely explain what you did, why you did it, and anything you would do next with more time.
 Keep it focused and skimmable.

 ### 1. Scope & Track Selection
-- Track chosen (Test Automation / Backend):
+- Track chosen: Backend (Second choice) as I feel more confident with hands-on tasks like these
-- Features / test areas included:
+- Features: Core features such as a new variant of AccrualType (interest rate) - Compound Daily Interest Rate; Better Error Handling; Optional Currency Change
-- Deliberate omissions due to time:
+- Deliberate omissions due to time: The application.properties feature was done, however I lost 30 minutes trying to fix an error around testing it, so ultimately it was removed.
+No time for the rest of the features was left

 ### 2. Approach Summary
-- High-level strategy:
+- High-level strategy: The strategy was to choose one of the tasks and continue with each subtask
-- Key tools / libraries used and why:
+- Key tools / libraries used and why: Mostly no other libraries/tools were used, except one that helps Serialize (kotlinx) the ErrorHandler class for better HttpResponses (and messages)
-- Structure of tests / new code:
+- Structure of tests / new code: I have tried to preserve to current structure of the project, with only adding new files in the already established folders in the project tree.
+Probably some of the models could be moved elsewhere.

 ### 3. Design & Implementation Decisions (Backend track only if applicable)
-- Main abstractions added or changed:
+- Main abstractions added or changed: AccruelType.DAILY was implemented, alongside with its corresponding tests and revamped error handling.
-- Rationale for any new endpoint / parameter / data structure:
+- Rationale for any new endpoint / parameter / data structure: The schedule endpoint seemed easy to implement, however I found it confusing as to what is asked of me.
-- Trade-offs (simplicity vs extensibility, performance vs clarity):
+- Trade-offs (simplicity vs extensibility, performance vs clarity): I lost some time around the integration tests after I implemented the new ErrorHandler, as I had to return a response that had an exact value.
+The way I previously thought it could work is with variables, showing what the request param initially entered was.

 ### 4. Testing Strategy Details (always include)
-- Test layers present (unit / integration / other):
+- Test layers present (unit / integration / other): An interest rate of 0 seemed to be missing, so I added it.
+I have already mentioned above the new interest rate type test inclusion.
-- Edge cases covered:
+- Edge cases covered: I thought that there should be a maximum duration (due to being used in years), so I added a ceiling in addition to the minimum (0)
-- Any property-based / mutation / performance / contract techniques used:
+- Any property-based / mutation / performance / contract techniques used: There are a few places where property-based techniques are used, however no performance gains were tested if that is the question.

 ### 5. Assumptions & Clarifications
-- Business or domain assumptions made:
+- Business or domain assumptions made: I assumed that the solution could be a very early or demo version of something similar (but more sophisticated) used in Finance
-- Validation / precision assumptions:
+- Validation / precision assumptions: I saw that everywhere the scale used was (2) with the BigDecimal, however there was one place I needed a higher number (10) as the compound daily interest rate required higher precision (or else it would give a false calculation)

 ### 6. Findings / Potential Improvements
-- Defects or odd behaviours noticed:
+- Defects or odd behaviours noticed: Not to my knowledge
-- Suggested refactors or enhancements:
+- Suggested refactors or enhancements: There could be many, many other enhancements around the existing and to be yet implemented features.
+There could be more parameters to the API calls, resulting in a more specific and complex was of calculation.
+More models for the different classes/properties.
+Externalise strings/constants
-- Performance or reliability observations:
+- Performance or reliability observations: I had no issues running the project or debugging it.
+It ran smoothly and the requests I made via Postman seemed to have no delay

 ### 7. Risk & Future Work
-- Areas of fragility or technical debt:
+- Areas of fragility or technical debt: I think this is not applicable in this case, as technical debts usually originate from big legacy systems and are difficult to migrate, which is not the case here.
-- Next steps if given more time:
+- Next steps if given more time: I would focus on modularity and restructuring when a few more features are implemented.
+Tests should also be written, validation could be improved.

 ### 8. Time & Environment
-- Approximate time spent (breakdown):
+- Approximate time spent (breakdown): I am not sure if reading and writing the documentation counts.
+If yes, then I might be a little over the time limit.
+The first part of the core feature (code implementation) seemed to go very smoothly and quickly.
+As I tried to add more and more, it took more time to fix my syntax and test errors.
+Overall, the preparation took more than the actual work
-- Environment issues encountered (network, tooling) and workarounds:
+- Environment issues encountered (network, tooling) and workarounds: I had never used the bundle command before and I had some trouble with it.
+That is why I will try sharing a link to my forked repository of your original one.

 ### 9. Final Reflection
-- What you would prioritise next for quality or maintainability:
+- What you would prioritise next for quality or maintainability: It seems to me that precision is one of the key areas to focus on, as we are dealing with real money.
+So to make sure none is lost, further checks (with code & tests) must be done.

 ## AI Usage Summary (to be completed by you when submitting)